AntiDump/DirectedThere/README.md

 If you find any bug in the program please contact me via disord, cause I will be sure to fix them, Ik theres a error on start but Im working on finding it out and I hope you guys enjoy DirectedThere, cause I sure use it alot.

+| Feel free to deob the program, Idfl getting the source rn.